The Yang-Baxter equation and Thompson's group $F$: Abstract

 \section{Abstract}

-In analogy with non-degenerate involutive set-theoretic solutions of the quantum Yang-Baxter equation and braces, we define non-degenerate involutive partial set-theoretic solutions, an extension of the set-theoretical solutions, and partial braces.
-We define the structure group and the structure inverse monoid of such a solution and prove that if the partial solution is square-free, then its structure inverse monoid embeds into the restricted product of a commutative inverse monoid and an inverse symmetric monoid.
-Furthermore, we show that there exists a square-free, non-degenerate involutive partial solution with structure group isomorphic to Thompson's group $F$.
+We define non-degenerate involutive partial solutions as an extension of non-degenerate involutive set-theoretical solutions of the quantum Yang-Baxter equation (QYBE).
+The induced operator is not a classical solution of the QYBE, but either a braiding operator as in conformal field theory.
+We define the structure inverse monoid of a non-degenerate involutive partial solution and prove that if the partial solution is square-free, then it embeds into the restricted product of a commutative inverse monoid and an inverse symmetric monoid.
+Furthermore, we show that there is a connection between partial solutions and the Thompson's group $F$.
+This raises the question of whether there are further connections between partial solutions and Thompson's groups in general.